Collections at Western Libraries

 large table with maps spread out and people leaning over the maps

-The Map Collection is a multidisciplinary collection of cartographic materials, housing over 65,000 contemporary and historic maps including atlases, reference books, and globes.
-The collection covers many areas of the world, with a focus on the Salish Sea, the Pacific Northwest and parts of western and northern Canada.
+The Map Collection is a diverse collection including over 65,000 contemporary and historical maps, atlases, reference books, and globes.
+This collection covers various parts of the world, with an emphasis on the Salish Sea, the Pacific Northwest, and parts of Western and Northern Canada.

 Parchment with handwritten Mongolian text

 Western Libraries Mongolian Studies Collection is one of the largest collections of books on Mongolia and Central Asia in North America, and it serves as an important cultural bridge between America, the peoples of Central Asia, and Mongolists in other countries.
-At more than 18,000 titles and still growing, the collection comprehensively covers the humanities, social and natural sciences, and medicine.
+With over 18,000 titles and still growing, this collection covers the humanities, social and natural sciences, and medicine.

 Wilson Library Reading Room, with tall rounded windows and view of the painted ceiling